craftingcity/The-Known-World/README.md

 What do you do?
 How?
 Why?

-## Using this Document.
+## Using this Document
 I built this doc as an ObsidianMD vault in the near-end of autumn of 2021.
 I have not finished this doc.
 Eventually this may turn into a campaign setting book dealio.

-I these pages I describe a world that I lived in for some time; the hours I spent both at the table and at my desk are recorded here.
+In these pages I describe a world that I have lived in for some time; the hours I spent both at the table and at my desk are recorded here.
 It is a world of great magic and change.

 I present to you some central truths: